CJanecka/Projects_and_CTFs/Defensive Security/README.md

 We had been notified that VSI recently experienced several cyberattacks; unfortunately, this attack took down several of VSI’s systems.
 This targeted several systems, specifically, the Windows and Apache servers, which we were fortunately monitoring.
 Management provided us with additional logs from those same servers.
 These new logs cover the time period during which the attack occurred.

-Our goal was to analyze these *attack logs* with our monitoring solution; assessing its effectiveness in identifying, mitigating, and responding to the cyberattack on the Windows Domain Controller and Apache server that were being monitored.
+Our goal was to analyze these *attack logs* with our monitoring solution; assessing its effectiveness in identifying, mitigating, and responding to the cyberattack on the Windows Domain Controller that was being monitored.
 We uploaded the server *attack logs*, to Splunk, to review the updated results.

 ### Report Analysis for Severity